Karen Spärck Jones: Early life and education

 Karen Ida Boalth Spärck Jones was born in Huddersfield, Yorkshire, England.
 Her parents were Alfred Owen Jones, a chemistry lecturer, and Ida Spärck, a Norwegian who worked for the Norwegian government while in exile in London during World War II.

 Spärck Jones was educated at a grammar school in Huddersfield and then from 1953 to 1956 at Girton College, Cambridge, studying history, with an additional final year in Moral Sciences (philosophy).
 While at Cambridge, Spärck Jones joined the organisation known as the Cambridge Language Research Unit (CLRU) and met the head of CLRU Margaret Masterman, who would inspire her to go into computer science.
-While working at the CLRU, Spärck Jones began pursuing her PhD At the time of submission, her PhD thesis was cast aside as uninspired and lacking original thought, but was later published in its entirety as a book.
+While working at the CLRU, Spärck Jones began pursuing her PhD.
+At the time of submission, her PhD thesis was cast aside as uninspired and lacking original thought, but was later published in its entirety as a book.
 She briefly became a school teacher before moving into computer science.
 Spärck Jones married fellow Cambridge computer scientist Roger Needham in 1958.

+Spärck Jones's mother, Ida Spärck, had fled Norway on one of the last boats out after the German invasion in April 1940, going on to serve the Norwegian government in exile in London throughout the war.
+This background of displacement and resilience shaped the household in which Spärck Jones grew up.
+She later kept her mother's Norwegian surname professionally after marrying, stating that "it maintains a permanent existence of your own."

+Spärck Jones described her entry into computing as almost accidental.
+She had been working as a schoolteacher when she began visiting the CLRU out of curiosity about her husband's work.
+It was Margaret Masterman — whom she later described as "a very strange and interesting woman" — who offered her a research position and drew her fully into the field.